Medication assisted treatment for opioid dependence: Information for the public

 ICD-10 criteria for a diagnosis of dependence require the presence of three or more of the following at some time during the previous year

-The current version of this manual (DSM-5) is a scale with 11 items.
+The current Diagnostic and Statistical Manual of Mental Disorders (DSM) manual (DSM-5) is a scale with 11 items.
 The presence of at least two of these items in the past year indicates a substance use disorder.
 The severity of the disorder is then indicated by the number of items that are present: two or three criteria indicates a mild disorder, four or five criteria indicates moderate severity, and meeting six or more criteria indicates a severe disorder.

 The definition of substance use disorder as a scale of increasing severity marks a substantial change in the DSM — the previous version (DSM-IV) included separate definitions of substance abuse and substance dependence.
 Craving or a strong desire or urge to use a substance, has also been added as an item in the DSM-5.